 BA, Northwestern University; PhD, Princeton University.

 Dr. Mohler has a wide range of teaching interests and specialties.
 She teaches courses on cognitive literary theory, children’s literature, film adaptation, fantasy, science fiction, and new fabulism, as well as Slavic and South Asian literature and film.
-She regularly teaches courses that support the English and Russian majors, the JINS program, and the cognitive science and film studies minors, including:
+She regularly teaches courses that support the JINS program and the cognitive science, child studies, and film studies minors, including:

 ENG 206: Science Fiction/Fantasy/New Fabulism (focus changes depending on semester)

 ENG 415: Children’s Literature

 ENG 430: Cognitive Approaches to Literature and Film

 JINS 345: From Page to Stage and Screen (previous topics have related to the adaptation of Moby Dick, Robinson Crusoe, Jane Eyre, Great Expectations, Anna Karenina, and the Sherlock Holmes canon)